 Here's our top tips for building experience and ultimately securing a graduate job in the charity sector.

 PR is becoming an increasingly popular career choice amongst graduates, but Financial PR in particular is a specialist route that you would be well equipped to explore with an Economics degree.
-PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items (find out more about PR).
+PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items.
 It's a tenacious industry, so you have to be persistent, passionate and well-informed.
 Financial PR is a specialised niche area within the industry which involves dealing with both the financial media and the financial community, such as investment bank analysts.

 This is a career path for those passionate about reading and writing.
 Even though you have developed sophisticated mathematical skills in your Economics degree, your knowledge of industry and commerce will be particularly useful in this area.
 You will be involved in the interpretation and presentation of news and other items of topical interest.
 Potential employers include the BBC, independent TV and radio firms, international broadcasters and news agencies.